NicholasSynovic/nicholassynovic.github.io/content/summaries/how-to-read-a-paper.md

 > What type of paper is this work?

-This paper is definetly a more causal piece of academic work that aims at easing students into the reading papers.
+This paper is definitely a more causal piece of academic work that aims at easing students into the reading papers.
 I would classify this paper as "meta", educational, or as a formal letter to students.
 The later classification is due to the lack of surveys or qualitative/ quantitative data from others that have applied this or similar methods to reading papers.